 Show Easy Read

-- Queen Square is a green space within the centre of Bristol with tarmac walks, a cobbled roadway, a paved pavement.
+- Queen Square is a green space within the centre of Bristol with tarmac walks, a cobbled roadway and a paved pavement.

 - Pay and display parking is situated all around the square.